aqilFauzi121/spotify-playlist-manager/README.md

 - Unit tests with pytest

 ## Demo / Screenshots
-Add screenshots or a short GIF here showing the GUI and operations.

 ## Quickstart
 1. Clone the repo and enter the project directory: